SUS32A7/GLM4Free/README.md

 print("AI: ", end="")
 bot.chat("Hello!
 Who are you?")

-# Enable Web Search
+# Enable Web Search or Image Gen
 bot.use_web_search = True
-bot.chat("What is the latest Python version?")
+bot.use_image_gen = True
+bot.chat("Generate an image of a futuristic city.")
 ```

 ## 👥 CLI